Farsund (town)

-is the administrative centre of Farsund municipality in Agder county, Norway.
-The town is located near the mouth of the Lyngdalsfjorden, about 5 km east of the village of Vanse.
+is a town within Farsund Municipality in Agder county, Norway.
+The town also the administrative centre of the municipality.
+It is located near the mouth of the Lyngdalsfjorden, about 5 km east of the village of Vanse.
 Frelserens Church is the main church for the town.
-The 2.96 km2 town has a population (2019) of 3,377 and a population density of 1140 PD/km2.
-In Norway, Farsund is considered a by which can be translated as either a "town" or "city" in English.
+The 3.18 km2 town has a population (2026) of and a population density of 1110 PD/km2.

 History

 The village of Farsund grew up around a protected harbour on the Lyngdalsfjorden.
 It was a sheltered place for merchant ships to dock as opposed to the nearby ports at Lista or Lindesnes which were exposed to the open ocean.
 The merchant, Jochum Brinch Lund is often referred to as the founder of the town since he was instrumental in the village receiving ladested status in 1795, giving it special trading rights.
 Since then, Farsund became a very busy commercial and shipping port.

-On 1 January 1838, the town of Farsund was established as a municipality of its own (see formannskapsdistrikt law).
+On 1 January 1838, the town of Farsund was established as a municipality of its own under the new formannskapsdistrikt law.
 The small town existed on its own for many years.
-On 1 January 1903, a small area (population: 99), just outside the town of Farsund, was transferred into the town of Farsund from the neighboring municipality of Vanse.
-Again, in 1948 another small area (population: 64) was transferred into the town of Farsund from the neighboring municipality of Lista.
+On 1 January 1903, a small area in the neighboring Vanse Municipality (population: 99), located just outside the town of Farsund, was transferred into the town.
+Again, in 1948 another small area from the neighboring Lista Municipality (population: 64) was transferred into the town of Farsund.